zaclittleberry/bash_updates/README.md

 When run_update.sh is executed, it will then check the current_version from current_update.sh and run all scripts after the current version.

-##Coming Soon
-- Will store the most recent file run back into the current_version variable.
+Stores the most recent file run back into the current_version variable.